-- 1. The disease is very contagious, and it is critical to maintain strict biosecurity. - 2.
-Laboratory confirmation may not be possible before the disease has spread well beyond its initial point.
-Containment Zoning defines areas around infected premises where protocols such as increased biosecurity and permitted movement may be implemented.
-These zones may start as 10-km areas but may expand to involve multiple counties.
+- 1. The disease is very contagious, and it is critical to maintain strict biosecurity. - Laboratory confirmation may not be possible before the disease has spread well beyond its initial point.
+Containment Zoning defines areas around infected premises where protocols such as increased biosecurity and permitted movement controls may be implemented.
+The size of these zones will depend on the disease and animal density in the affected area(s) but may expand to involve multiple counties.

-- NCDA&CS, as a stand-alone agency, may not have sufficient resources to administer and enforce the Restrictions in the Zones.
-The NCDA&CS calls upon the NC Division of Emergency Management (NCEM) for assistance as part of the State Emergency Response Team (SERT). - 4.
-The State Veterinarian (SV) would designate the Containment Zones and movement restrictions.
+- 3. If NCDA&CS does not have sufficient resources to manage the Control Areas, they may call upon the NC Division of Emergency Management (NCEM) for assistance as part of the State Emergency Response Team (SERT). - 4.
+The SV, by following USDA's quidance, would designate the Control Areas and movement restrictions.